Amatofrancesco99/Gas_consumption-prediction/README.md

 ## Overview
 The topic of this project is: **"Long-Term Time-Series forecasting, using model identification theory"**.

-Using a dataset we want to identify the model which represents our data in the better way.
-So we created a function that predicts the gas consumption (in Italy) in a specific day of the year, and of the week.
+Starting from a dataset, which concerns *two years gas consumption trend in Italy in function of two parameters* (day of the year, day of the week), we want to identify the model which represents our data in the better way.
+Once finded this model, we created a function that predicts the gas consumption once you insert the value of the parameters mentioned before.

-To identify the best model that represents our time series function (gas consumption in Italy, during two different years) we used: *polynomial regression*, *neural networks* and finally *harmonic regression*.
+In order to identify the best model that represents our time series process we used: *polynomial regression*, *neural networks* and finally *harmonic regression*.

 ***